matrix-org/matrix-spec-proposals/proposals/XXXX-capability-access-control-for-media.md

 (In other words, the server needs to keep a list of all users who have granted access to a given media id.)

+If the user is an admin, then the server revokes all access for the room to the given media.

 ### Granting Media Access to your User Profile

-The client-server API endpoint URL is unchanged:
+The client-server API endpoint URL is unchanged.
+The client sends a request to
 * `PUT /_matrix/client/{version}/profile/{userId}/avatar_url`

 The server